-I took the camera / lens combination out to get some shots on a typical dull February day and a selection of those pictures are shown in the gallery above.
+I took the Vivitar 75 – 205mm f/3.8 zoom and camera combination out to get some shots on a typical dull February day and a selection of those pictures are shown in the gallery above.
 I also took a short video which is shown below.

 All these pictures were taking in Manual exposure mode but with auto iso, and were recorded in RAW mode.
 They were then imported into Lightroom for a few small tweaks before exporting at 1000px on the longest edge.

 I have to say that it wasn’t the ideal conditions for testing the lens and I might try some further tests on a sunnier day later in the year when I can close the aperture down a bit.
 A lot of the results were taken at quite high ISO, and even though the X-T1 has extremely good noise performance, any picture taken at ISO3200 will not be as good as one taken at ISO400.